python/mypy/doc/dev-intro.md

 ## Supported Features

 Mypyc supports a subset of Python.
-If you try to compile something that is not supported, you are not likely to get a good error message.
+If you try to compile something that is not supported, you may not always get a very good error message.

 Here are some major things that aren't supported in compiled code: